scarletbright/avalanche-docs/docs/v1.0/en/faq/faq.md

 ##  Questions

+### Can I buy AVAX?

+Not until after our main network launches.

 ### Where can I go for help?

 [Discord](https://chat.avalabs.org), but please search the documentation and Discord for your issue before asking about it.